Azure-Samples/active-directory-verifiable-credentials/ARM/README.md

                    -KeyVaultName "myaadvckvname" `
                    -VCCredentialsApp "VC-cred-app"
 ```
-The script will register the application, but you need to manually go to the Azure portal and add and grant the required permisions for the application, as explained [here](https://docs.microsoft.com/en-us/azure/active-directory/verifiable-credentials/verifiable-credentials-configure-tenant#grant-permissions-to-get-access-tokens).
+The script will register the application and add it to the KeyVault Access Policy, but you need to manually go to the Azure portal and add and grant the required permisions for the application, as explained [here](https://docs.microsoft.com/en-us/azure/active-directory/verifiable-credentials/verifiable-credentials-configure-tenant#grant-permissions-to-get-access-tokens).

 **Add permission**